Radot1/POSPal/EULA.md

 The Software is licensed, not sold.
 Licensor and its licensors retain all right, title, and interest in and to the Software, including all intellectual property rights.
 No rights are granted by implication or otherwise except as expressly set forth in this EULA.

 6. Activation, Licensing, and Updates
-Licenses are fulfilled by authorized Distributors and are hardware-locked using the machine’s hardware identifier.
+Licenses may be sold by authorized Distributors but are granted by Licensor and are hardware-locked using the machine’s hardware identifier.
 Updates, if provided, are deemed part of the Software and subject to this EULA.
 Licensor may revoke or invalidate a license obtained through fraud or breach.

 7. Support
-Basic usage information may be provided.
-Installation and setup may be offered by Distributors.
-Licensor does not guarantee any particular response or resolution time.
+First-line installation and onboarding support may be provided by Distributors.
+Licensor may provide general usage information on a reasonable-efforts basis but does not guarantee any particular response or resolution time.

 8. Data and Privacy
 The Software primarily runs locally.
 You are responsible for compliance with applicable data and privacy laws relating to your data.
 Licensor does not warrant against data loss.